Mrs. Brown's Boys: DVD and Blu-ray releases

 More than one million copies of the first series of Mrs. Brown's Boys were sold on DVD in Ireland and the UK between October 2011 and February 2012.
 A complete series 1 and 2 box set was also released on 8 October 2012, containing the 2011 Christmas special as a content exclusive, meaning to own the special, one has to buy the box set.

 Some of the episodes on the Series 1 DVD differ from their original broadcasts.
 Due to copyright issues, scenes where casts perform songs were edited out.
 These edits included a scene where Mrs Brown sings Altered Images' "Happy Birthday", the entire cast singing The Proclaimers song, "I'm Gonna Be (500 Miles)" in episode 3, and a scene in episode 6 where Buster sings the theme tune to Mission: Impossible.
 No changes have been made to the Series 2 episodes on their DVD release.
 A joke was made about being sued for singing a copyrighted song featured during the stage show Mrs Brown's Boys Live: Good Mourning Mrs Brown.

 On 11 October 2012, Series 2 was released in Region 4 in both standard form and a limited edition.
 The limited edition version contained the Christmas special.
 The Complete Collection was also released at the same time, containing all 13 episodes.

 A US DVD release of the complete series (which will also contain the first 7 Christmas specials and the unaired pilot) was released on 3 November 2015.

-In North America, NBCUniversal Television Distribution handles distribution of the series.
+In North America, NBCUniversal Television Distribution handles distribution of the series while BBC Studios handles international distribution excluding North America.